ochrysto/Baseballscorer-Backend/README.md

 #### Step 2 - Creating a Client

 1. Navigate to the `Clients` page.
 2. Click `Create`.
-We’ll call the new Client login-app.
+We’ll call the new Client `login-app`.
 3. We must change `Valid Redirect URIs` field.
 This field should contain the application URL(s) that will use this client for authentication:

 #### Step 3 - Creating a Role and a User

-TODO
+1. Navigate to the `Realm Roles` page
+2. Add the `user` role
+3. Go to the `Users` page
+4. Add new user
+5. Go to the `Credentials` tab
+6. Set the initial password
+7. Navigate to the `Role Mappings` tab
+8. Assign the `user` role to new user
+9. Navigate to the `Client Scopes` page and then set `microprofile-jwt` to “default”.

 #### Step 4 - Generating Access Tokens With Keycloak’s API

+Use `GetBearerToken.http` file to make requests to KeyCloak.

+**Note**: you must change credentials in this file